syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-file-in-C-Sharp-VB-NET.md

 ---
-title: Create a PDF file with texts, images and tables | Syncfusion
+title: Create or Generate PDF file in C# and VB.NET | Syncfusion
-description: This section explains creating a simple PDF document with basic elements
+description: Learn how to create or generate a PDF file in C# and VB.NET with elements like text, image and table using Syncfusion .NET PDF library without Adobe.
 platform: file-formats
 control: PDF
 documentation: UG
 ---
-# Getting Started
+# Create or Generate PDF file in C# and VB.NET

 To create a PDF document from scratch and saving it to disk or stream, please add the required assemblies in order to use Essential PDF.
 [Refer here for assemblies required](/File-Formats/PDF/Assemblies-Required).